Revisiting Neutrino Masses In Clockwork Models: Fine Cancellation In Dimensional Deconstruction Models

 so $x_i$ $\rightarrow$ 0 $\Rightarrow$ $m_0$ $\rightarrow$ 0.
 This mechanism will work better for matrices whose eigenvalue spectrum has the same range order as in ADD models.
 For hierarchical spectra as in warped models, this will not work efficiently.
 As the separation between the magnitude of minimum and maximum eigenvalue increases, this mechanism's effectiveness in producing hierarchical scale decreases.

 We find for $\epsilon$ = 10, t = 0.5 and n = 8, we get a small mass of the order 0.1 eV from the TeV scale i.e, $O(0^{12})$ magnitude smaller scale than the fundamental parameter scales of the theory.
 Fig. \ref{decon-mass} shows the mass spectra and eigenvectors for some massive modes for n = 15, $t = 0.5$ and $\epsilon = 10$.
 The figure demonstrates that modes are not localized and mass spectra are close to degenerate.
 Fig. \ref{comp-decon-cw} shows a comparison for the smallest mass scale produced between the DD model, uniform clockwork (UCW) and generalized clockwork (GCW) models.
-This figure shows that for chosen parameters, the mass scale produced by DD is a few orders of magnitude smaller than both UCW and GCW for various values of sites.
+This figure shows that for the chosen parameters, as mentioned in Table \ref{tab:models_comparison}, the mass scales produced by DD is a few orders of magnitude smaller than both UCW and GCW for various values of sites.
+Though this is not true throughout the entire parameter space, there exist values of $\epsilon$ and t, where the fine-cancellation performs worse than in the (G)CW models.
+As expected, this performance depends on the degeneracy of the mass spectrum: the greater the degeneracy, the stronger the resulting hierarchy.
+Hence, the larger the $\epsilon/t$ ratio value, the finer the cancellation and hierarchy produced.
 Fig. \ref{decon-ep-t} shows the smallest mass scale produced by this model for varying $\epsilon$ and $t$ (left) and for varying sites n and $t$ (right).
-The figure shows that large values of n $\&$ $\epsilon$ and/or small values of $t$ produce smaller mass scale which is in agreement with the above understanding of the model.
+The figure shows that large values of n $\&$ $\epsilon$ and/or small values of $t$ produce a smaller mass scale, which is in agreement with the above understanding of the model.

-\subsubsection{Three Flavour Scenario}
+\subsection{Three Flavour Scenario}

 This can be extended to 3 flavour cases to account for all three SM active neutrino masses.
 The number of sites for each flavour is taken to be the same with differing flavour neutrinos coupling to the BSM fields.
 These varying couplings will produce different masses for different active neutrinos.
 The full 3 flavour Lagrangian for this scenario is given by